Do I need to contact King's to confirm my offer?

 Confirming your study location

-Read our article Your study location in Semester 1 of 2021-22 for further guidance.
+Please read our article Your study location for Semester 2, 2021-22 for further guidance.

 - Can I get a letter confirming I’m studying remotely?

 - Top tips for student parents & carers while studying remotely